-We have adopted a code of business conduct and ethics (our code of conduct) that applies to all our directors, officers, and employees, including those officers responsible for financial reporting.
-The code of conduct is available on our website at ir.sana.com/corporate-governance/governance-overview.
+We maintain a code of business conduct and ethics (our code of conduct) that applies to all of our directors, officers, and employees, including those officers responsible for financial reporting.
+The code of conduct is available in the "Corporate Governance" section of our investor relations website at ir.sana.com/corporate-governance/governance-overview.